alphagov/transformation-dashboard/index.markdown

 headline-title: Digital Transformation
 ---

 Government is building digital services that are simpler, clearer and faster to use.
 We started with the Transformation Programme to make 25 major services digital by default.
-The Programme has reached its end.
+Work on these 'exemplars' has reached its end.
 This page is about how we did.

 ## Useful links